jongio/azure-mcp/src/Docs/new-command.md

 namespace AzureMcp.Commands.{Service};

+// Base command for all service commands (if no members needed, use concise syntax) public abstract class Base{Service}Command<
+    [DynamicallyAccessedMembers(TrimAnnotations.CommandAnnotations)] TOptions>
+    : SubscriptionCommand<TOptions> where TOptions : Base{Service}Options, new();

-// Base command for all service commands public abstract class Base{Service}Command<
+// Base command for all service commands (if members are needed, use full syntax) public abstract class Base{Service}Command<
     [DynamicallyAccessedMembers(TrimAnnotations.CommandAnnotations)] TOptions>
     : SubscriptionCommand<TOptions> where TOptions : Base{Service}Options, new()